-Exclusive: Airbus must be 'resized' to tackle crisis, CEO tells staff - sources
+Exclusive: Airbus to be 'resized,' could cut output again - sources

 However, Airbus appears confident current plans will hold if a fragile recovery from lockdowns and travel bans continues.

+Faury is “starting to send messages to the staff and to the politicians,” a person familiar with the company said.

+The Frenchman faces the delicate task of preparing future job cuts while implementing furloughs or job-protection schemes funded by states.
+Restructuring plans will also face political pressure for balance between France, Germany, Britain and Spain.

-Reporting by Tim Hepher; Editing by Elaine Hardcastle and Jane Merriman
+Reporting by Tim Hepher; Editing by Elaine Hardcastle and Jane Merriman and Kirsten Donovan